 \subsection{Sliced Functional Optimal Transport on $L_2([0, 1])$}

-Here, we want to showcase the properties of the $\xi$-based SW distance on $\Prob_2(L_2([0, 1]))$ by looking at increasingly finer function discretizations for different kernel parameters $\sigma$.
+Both of our introduced sliced distances, SQW and DSW, rely on the $\xi$-based SW distance on $\Prob_2(L_2([0, 1]))$ and its numerical implementation.
+We study the impact of our parameter choices on this distance by looking at increasingly finer function discretizations $R$ for different kernel parameters $\sigma$.
 We consider two empirical measure pair in $\Prob_2(L_2([0, 1]))$ defined via

 and

 In Figure~\ref{fig:l2_slicing_discretization}, we plot our Monte Carlo estimate for the $\xi$-based SW between $\mu^{(1)}$ and $\nu^{(1)}$ resp. $\mu^{(2)}$ and $\nu^{(2)}$ estimates for different Gaussian bandwidth parameters $\sigma$ and equispaced discretization grids with varying size $R$ ($20 \leq R \leq 100$).
 To investigate the limit case for $\sigma \to 0$, we also include the case of isotropic Gaussian slicing directions $\theta_l \sim \mathcal{N}(\mathbf{0}, \mathbf{I}_N)$ due to $(k_\sigma(y_i, y_j))_{1 \leq i, j \leq N} \to \mathbf{I}_N$.
 While this limit case is well-defined for finite discretization, the limit process would be a white noise process, i.e., a process with sample paths outside of $L_2([0, 1])$.
 On the one hand, we observe that the SW estimate depends heavily on the grid resolution $R$, especially for isotropic Gaussian directions and for $\sigma$ small.
 On the other hand, we see that our numerical estimate is less sensitive to the discretization for larger $\sigma$ and remains stable given a sufficiently large grid.
 To get accurate estimates for our comparison, we employ $S=10, 000$.
 We plot all employed functions in Figure~\ref{fig:plots_in_L2}.